Reason #5 why the Wizard likes Bovada:

 • Probability of Ruin for single-play video poker

-• Random simulations for multi-play video poker.
+• Random simulations of multi-play video poker

-• The standard deviation of n-play video poker.
+• The standard deviation of n-play video poker

 Practice / Play Video Poker for Free

-• Analyze the return for almost any video poker pay table.
+• Analyze the return for almost any video poker paytable

 Other Stuff